Deriving Deligne-Mumford Stacks with Perfect Obstruction Theories: The Geometric Case

-As in Prop. \ref{prop:finpres} we want to ensure certain finiteness properties if we start with an ordinary Deligne-Mumford stack locally of finite presentation over $\pi_0 k$ equipped with a $n$-connective perfect $m$-obstruction theory.
+As in \fullref{prop:finpres} we want to ensure certain finiteness properties if we start with an ordinary Deligne--Mumford stack locally of finite presentation over $\pi_0 k$ equipped with an $n$--connective $m$--perfect obstruction theory.